michael-basil/michael-basil.github.io/health.md

 * Enjoyment comes from observing the present moment for what it brings or omits
 * Health pursuits cost nothing and are best when simple
 * Sugar and processed foods are detrmental with no exceptions
+* Electrolytes are somewhat mysterious, but potassium is important!
 * The body seeks homeostatis and the weight set point can be moved
 * Weight loss plateus can be punched through with fasting exercises
 * Fasting improves metabolism, has anti-aging effects and can be relaxing